mboudiaf/pytorch-meta-dataset/README.md

 - want to benchmark your method on META-DATASET (but do not want to mix your PyTorch code with the original TensorFlow implementation);
 - are looking for a codebase to visualize few-shot episodes.

-**Benefits**:
+**Benefits over original code**:

-1. contrary to original TF code, this repo can be properly seeded, allowing to repeat the same random series of episodes if needed;
+1. This repo can be properly seeded, allowing to repeat the same random series of episodes if needed;
-2. contrary to the original repo, this code shuffles data without the need to use a buffer, hence reducing the memory consumption;
+2. Data shuffling is performed without using a buffer, hence reducing the memory consumption;
-3. better results can be obtained using this repo thanks to an enhanced way of resizing images.
+3. Better results can be obtained using this repo thanks to an enhanced way of resizing images.
 More details in the paper.

 Note that **this code also includes the original implementation** for comparison (using the PyTorch workaround proposed by the authors).
 If you wish to use the original implementation, set the option `loader_version: 'tf'` in [`base.yaml`](config/base.yaml#L44) (by default set to `pytorch`).